Anne-KatherineBurns/bbn-sensitivity-atlas/Uncertainty_Budget_Tables/README.md

 Separate tables are provided for each **weak-rate normalisation** (fundamental vs. neutron lifetime).

-Easy to read versions of the tables in which ΔN_eff is fixed can be found here: https://docs.google.com/spreadsheets/d/1lhLGLuc0OoH2fJSkFnVyA0xnGl7uPydW0z5IllYiol4/edit?usp=sharing
+Easy to read versions of the tables in which ΔN_eff is fixed can be found [here.](https://docs.google.com/spreadsheets/d/1lhLGLuc0OoH2fJSkFnVyA0xnGl7uPydW0z5IllYiol4/edit?usp=sharing)

-Easy to read versions of the tables in which ΔN_eff is free can be found here: https://docs.google.com/spreadsheets/d/1ts4Eru80HZnpO5bNN47WF-PjMXBKwEKTNF8VIOb_Svk/edit?usp=sharing
+Easy to read versions of the tables in which ΔN_eff is free can be found [here.](https://docs.google.com/spreadsheets/d/1ts4Eru80HZnpO5bNN47WF-PjMXBKwEKTNF8VIOb_Svk/edit?usp=sharing)

 ## ΔN_eff fixed vs. free